enginebai/Algorithms/topics/problems-solutions.md

 * Can we modify the input? (such as updating the references of node pointer in the linked list? or update the value of vertices in the graph?)
 * Does the element present in the input? (`k` in the input range or present?)
 * How is the input stored?
+* What's the time complexity requirement?
+* What's the space complexity requirement?

 ### String
 * What characters do `s` consist of?
 (What does `s` consist of?)